Russian Geopolitics: The Political Geography and Foreign Policy of Russia

 I. RUSSIA AND JAPAN

 The Russo-Japanese War of 1904-05 witnessed a stunning defeat of Russia at the hands of the rising Japanese.
 The Battle of Mukden - Japan's most decisive land battle - inflicted some 80,000 Russian casualties; while the renowned Battle of Tsushima Straits - an equally decisive naval battle - annihilated the Russian fleet, sending eight Russian battleships to the bottom.
-These battles had many long-term consequences: the growth of pan-Asianism across the continent and what would become a border conflict regarding the islands north of Japan.
+These battles had many long-term consequences: the most fundamental was a sensibility among the dark skinned colonized people from Egypt to Vietnam to India that a white military power could be decisively defeated by one of them.
+It is striking how many leaders of national liberation movements that would come out of WWII pinpoint the defeat of the Russians by the Japanese as the battle that turned the world of white invincibility upside down.
 Despite Japan's defeat in the Second World War, Russia and Japan never settled their border dispute (see a map of the disputed Kuril Islands from Stratfor) or signed a formal peace treaty.
 As Japan, today, reemerges from its pacifist slumber to face a nuclear North Korea and a growing China, its prime minister, Shinzo Abe, looks to end the border dispute with Russia and even help Russia re-enter the G8.
 Abe's forward-thinking policy towards Russia - like his policy towards re-armament - will necessitate the re-shaping of his people's views on Russia.
 A 2010 survey showed that 72% of Japanese hold an unfavorable view of Russia (thus making the Japanese the most anti-Russian people surveyed).
 For more information on Japan, see our previous Map on Monday: JAPAN.

 II.
 RUSSIA AND CHINA (AND CENTRAL ASIA)